 Apply for an Advanced Practice Registered Nursing License

 Once you earn your certification, you will officially be a CNM.
 However, you cannot practice as a CNM until you acquire your advanced practice registered nursing (APRN) license.
 You can apply for the APRN license through your state’s board of nursing.

 Each board will have its own requirements, but in general, you can expect to submit proof of your qualifications.
 You will likely be required to send proof of your RN license, academic achievements and CNM certification.

-Grand Canyon University’s College of Nursing and Health Care Professionals is pleased to offer a variety of nursing degrees, both on campus and online, to help students reach their goals within the nursing field.
-These degrees include the Bachelor of Science in Nursing (Pre-Licensure) degree program, many Master of Science in Nursing programs, and a Doctor of Nursing Practice degree.
-Click on “Request Info” at the top of your page to learn more about applying to one of GCU’s accredited nursing programs.
+Grand Canyon University’s College of Nursing and Health Care Professions offers a variety of nursing degrees, both on campus and online, to help students reach their goals within the nursing field.
+One of these degrees is the Bachelor of Science in Nursing (Pre-Licensure) degree program — the first step to getting your BSN and pursuing a career in midwifery.
+To get started, fill out the form on this page and learn more about applying to one of our accredited nursing programs.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.